kadamharish/react-keep/README.md

 ## Solution
 * Users can create an account.

-* Users can login into the application with credentials. (email/password)
+* Users can login into the application with credentials (email/password).

 * Users can able to create multiple task lists once logged in.